 Copper panels and beige cabinets (mostly)

-Autumn 1961: In terms of serial numbers, copper panels make their first appearance in in the high 4000s - see this page.
+Last quarter of 1961: The new copper panels make their first appearance on amps with serial numbers in in the high 4000s - see this page.

 28th September 1961: The first advert placed by JMI in "Melody Maker" magazine for the new AC30 Super Twin - the "Super Twin de Luxe".

 October 1961: the AC30/4 is officially phased out.
 The Super Twin (separate amplifier and speaker cabinet or cabinets) is promoted, described as having "a special tone unit with extra controls at rear" = Top Boost.
 The pricelist of October '61 gives prices for two versions of the Super Twin - the "Super Twin/1" with one speaker cabinet, and the "Super Twin/2" with two.

 11th December 1961: the circuit diagram for the Top Boost circuit drawn out.